 Giant Wooden Snowflakes with Lights

 Another great outdoor decor idea for this Christmas is a ridiculously large wooden snowflake with lights.
-If you really want to make a statement, try making more than one.
+If you want to make a statement, try making more than one.
 This project will require a basic level of woodworking and the use of a handsaw or power tool.
-The size is up to you but we suggest using plywood sheets, a chalk line, and tracing out unique patterns to cut out.
+The size is up to you, but try to use plywood sheets, a chalk line, and tracing unique patterns to cut out.

 Christmas Crate Train

-One of the coolest DIY Christmas decorations that we came across so far this year is the Christmas crate train.
-This decoration idea consists of 4 or more wooden crates being made-over to appear like a train engine, cars, and caboose.
-To make this idea unusual in addition to being creative and resourceful, add some horror or sci-fi inflatables of your choice.
+One of the coolest DIY Christmas decorations this year is the Christmas crate train.
+This decoration idea consists of four or more wooden crates made over to appear like a train engine, cars, and caboose.
+To make this idea unusual be creative and resourceful, add some horror or sci-fi inflatables of your choice.
 Don’t forget to add the spotlights.